NHSDigital/communications-manager-api/docs/tests/end_to_end/gov_notify/email.md

 These tests check that the system can proccess a request to a users email end to end

-## Scenario: An API consumer sending a request to target a user’s email can confirm the message is delivered
+## Scenario: An API consumer sending a request to generate an email can confirm the message is delivered in Gov Notify

-**Given** the API consumer submits a request targeting a user’s email
+**Given** the API consumer submits a request to generate an email
 <br/>
 **When** the request is submitted
 <br/>